Blazemeter/taurus/site/dat/docs/ApacheBenchmark.md

  - `iterations`: number of requests to make
  - `concurrency`: number of multiple requests to make at a time (defaults to 1).
- - `hold-for`: run load testing until specified timeout
+ - `hold-for`: run load testing for specified duration
  - `headers`: headers to attach to HTTP request
  - `keepalive`: use HTTP KeepAlive feature

-Keep in mind the following rules when using `executor: apachebench`:
+Keep in mind the following rules when using `executor: ab`:
  - You cannot specify more than one request in `requests` section.
  - Apache Benchmark supports only GET requests.
  - `timeout` option is not supported.